 (4) The contracting partner can only rescind or terminate the contract due to a breach which does not represent a defect if Genesis is responsible for the breach of obligation.
 A free right of termination on the part of the contracting partner (in particular in accordance with §§ 649, 648 of the German Civil Code - BGB) is excluded.
 The right of termination for important reasons under §§ 648 a of the German Civil Code (BGB) shall remain unaffected by the above.
 Otherwise, the statutory requirements and legal consequences shall apply.

-(1) In deviation from § 438 Paragraph 1 Number 3 of the German Civil Code (BGB), the general limitation period for claims connected to material defects and defects of title in relation to newly manufactured goods is one year from the time of delivery.
+(1) In deviation from the statutory provisions, the warranty period for hydraulics is 12 months.
+Otherwise, the warranty period is 18 months.
 In case of second hand goods, any warranty shall be excluded, unless this concerns a consumer goods purchase.
-The special statuory regulations relating to in rem third-party restitution claims (§ 438 Paragraph 1 No.1 BGB), in case of fraud on the part of the seller (§ 438 Paragraph 3 BGB) and supplier recourse claims in case of final delivery to a consumer (§ 445 b BGB) shall remain unaffected.
+The special statuary regulations relating to in rem third-party restitution claims (§ 438 Paragraph 1 No.1 BGB), in case of fraud on the part of the seller (§ 438 Paragraph 3 BGB) and supplier recourse claims in case of final delivery to a consumer (§ 445 b BGB) shall remain unaffected.
 Furthermore, claims due to injury to life, body or health and/or damages claims due to losses which are caused by Genesis intentionally or gross negligently also remain unaffected.

 (1) The law of the Federal Republic of Germany shall apply to these terms and all legal relationships between Genesis and the contracting partner, to the exclusion of all international and supranational (contractual) legal ordinances, in particular the United Nations Convention governing the International Sale of Goods.
 However the requirements for and effects of the reservation of ownership in accordance with § 5 shall be subject to the law at the respective storage location of the object, should the choice of law in favour of German law be unlawful or ineffective.